 Back in January, I posted an old song for someone special.
 That song was, how do you say, “kinda crappy.”
-It was more of an unpolished sketch with some interesting ideas and more than a few noticable mistakes in rhythm.
+It was more of an unpolished sketch with some interesting ideas and more than a few noticeable mistakes.
 Perhaps it was not so terrible for what I had to work with back then, but I remember thinking when I posted it that these days pretty much anyone could throw together something better in Garageband.

 Now I know what you are probably thinking.
 That was seven months ago, and we have all “moved on.”
 Sometimes the world moves a little too quickly for me.
 So finally, I took my own challenge and threw together something in Garageband.